-Another exception: importing “novel foods” into Switzerland, that is to say, foods not well-known to consumers because they are not part of Western tradition (for example, a juice made with rare Asian plants).
-Applications for authorization must be filed in order to sell these products.
+However, there are several exceptions such as the importing of "novel foods" into Switzerland, that is to say, foods not well-known to consumers because they are not part of Western tradition (for example, a juice made with rare Asian plants).
+Applications for authorization from the Swiss Federal Food Safety and Veterinary Office (FSVO) must be filed in order to sell these products.
 The aim of this authorization is to protect consumers against potential allergy or toxicology risks.

 Providing more detail about food origins

-For processed products, such as cornflakes or energy bars, it will now be possible to mention only a geographical area (“EU”, “Oceania”) rather than the country of production.
+For processed products, such as cornflakes or energy bars, it is possible to mention only a geographical area (“EU”, “Oceania”) rather than the country of production.

 Producers must indicate the origin of an ingredient when it constitutes nearly 50% of the mixture (milk for yogurt for example) or 20% for meat (such as beef in lasagna).
 And lastly, if an ingredient confers added value on a product, it is the producer’s responsibility to indicate the origin (for example, the origin of hazelnuts in a chocolate bar).

 This approach also applies to meat and fish.
-After entry into force (the exact date is yet to be defined), the birthplace of the animal, the place where it has lived for the majority of its life, and the place where it has been fattened will also have to be specified, along with the place of slaughter or catch.
+The animal’s birthplace (for beef), the place where it has lived for the majority of its life, and the place where it has been fattened will also have to be specified, along with the place of slaughter or catch.

-For small production undertakings with fewer than nine employees, self-inspection and traceability have been simplified.
-Fewer documents will need to be submitted.
+For small production undertakings with fewer than nine employees, self-inspection and traceability have been simplified in the Federal Act on Foodstuffs and Utility Articles.
+Fewer documents need to be submitted.
 However, if companies come into contact with fresh food - such as fish in a sushi plant - these simplifications will not apply given the risks.